monamad/mybenhariders/README.md

 - **Pickup & Destination Selection**
   - User can type the location in a search bar.
   - Autocomplete suggestions appear (powered by Google Places API).
-  - Option to pick locations directly from the map.
+  - Option to interactively select locations directly on the map.
 - **Map Integration** – displaying the map and routes using Google Maps SDK.

 ---